Cristiano Giuseppe Lidarti

 Cristiano Giuseppe Lidarti (born Christian Joseph Lidarti) (Vienna 23 February 1730 – Pisa(?) after 1793) was an Austrian composer, born in Vienna of Italian descent.

 Life

 Lidarti was a nephew of the Viennese Kapellmeister Giuseppe Bonno.
-While at University in Vienna, studying philosophy and law, he also began to learn to play the harp and harprsichord.
+While at University in Vienna, studying philosophy and law, he also began to learn to play the harp and harpsichord.
 In 1757 he studied with Niccolò Jommelli in Rome.
 Until 1784 he was a musician at chapel of the Cavalieri di S. Stefano in Pisa.
 His last known composition is dated 1793.

 In 1770, the English musician Charles Burney met Lidarti in Pisa during his travels in Italy.
 In 1774 Lidarti wrote an autobiography, Aneddoti musicali.
 Most of Lidarti's compositions were for chamber ensembles; they also include a number of concertos.